 We’ve looked at two patient journey maps, courtesy of idea illustration agency Fuselight, and an academic paper detailing the point of view of the COPD patient, to come up with our own comprehensive patient care journey.
-This type of insight using the patient as the focal point, is very important to understanding the future of COPD.
+This type of insight using the patient as the focal point is very important to understanding the future of COPD.
 Care models have already begun to shift, with more focus on accountability.
-Thus ,the question should be the following: Do I have enough understanding of every patient from the first point of contact, to understand if I can 1) Correctly diagnose COPD 2) Prevent exacerbation 3) Ensure effective implementation of care plan?
+Thus , the question should be the following: Do I have enough understanding of every patient from the first point of contact, to understand if I can 1) Correctly diagnose COPD 2) Prevent exacerbation 3) Ensure effective implementation of care plan?

 Both qualitative and quantitative studies should be conducted to describe the typical COPD patient’s journey through the healthcare system and all of the obstacles they face.
-But here is our understanding from the aforementioned resources.
+But here is our understanding of the aforementioned resources.
 Operation specialists and care management executives should scrutinize this workflow, so it can be streamlined.
-Though, just a word of caution, there is such thing called specialized cases which deviate from the normal, and which require an unique mix of treatment.
+Though, just a word of caution, there is such thing called specialized cases which deviate from the normal, and which require a unique mix of treatments.
 But apart from such cases, any business always looks to optimize the care process.
 Doing so curbs costs and increases efficiency, ensuring that the business can continue existing and serving the cause in question, which in this case is the effective treatment of COPD.
 At the rate at which hospitals are closing or are being consolidated, process matters.
 So without wasting any more words, here is our patient journey for COPD.
 It’s presented in a textual format.
 In the future, a pictoral version of this article will be uploaded.

-Stage 1: Symptoms Faced
+Stage 1: Symptom Onset

-Stage 2: 1st HCP Visit
+Stage 2: First HCP Visit

 Stage 3: Awaiting Confirmation

 Some potential wait time may be faced at this stage.
-The patient will share news about undergoing the diagnostic tests with friends and family, and seek more information online and in other channels about the procedures faced and likelihood of a positive diagnosis.
+The patient will share news about undergoing the diagnostic tests with friends and family, and seek more information online and in other channels about the procedures faced and the likelihood of a positive diagnosis.
 There is an opportunity at this stage to direct more information to the patient, about the future steps.
 There is a lot of uncertainty in the minds of the patients, and it could be a good time to calm their nerves and explain the road that lies ahead for them.